Frans-db/evolutionary-art/README.md

-# Evolutionary Webdesign
+# Evolutionary Art

-Automatically generate HTML and CSS to approximate an input image using evolutionary algorithms.
+Approximate input images using triangles with evolutionary algorithms.